25prabhu10/notes/docs/Concepts/Data Structures.md

 {
     int a=10;
     int &r=a;
-    // r is referring to a
+    // r IS REFERRING TO a

     cout<<a; // 10
     r++;